dabrorius/jobless/README.md

 * address
 * homepage

-## Groups and entries
+### Groups and entries
 Key part of a CV are lists of you archievements grouped in different categories.
-You can add groups of entries to your CV with _group_ keyword.
+You can add groups to your CV with _group_ keyword.
 Each group consists of multiple entries

 ```ruby